What Is a Charter School?

 In the late 1980s, Philadelphia started some schools-within-schools and called them “charters.”
 Some of them were schools of choice.
 The idea was further refined in Minnesota where charter schools were developed according to three basic values: opportunity, choice, and responsibility for results.
 This was occurring at a time when greater accountability in education, oversite of public funds, and high quality training for educators were priorities.
 Charter schools were seen as a way to meet these many goals.

-Charter schools begin as an idea translated into a charter school application or petition.
-Most states allow applications from a variety of sources (e.g. parents, teachers) and can include the conversion of existing public or sometimes existing private schools.
-Most states require that charter schools incorporate as non-profit organizations, though in turn allowing for a wide variety of accompanying management structures.
-Individual charter schools can be self-governing, or part of larger management organizations such as charter school management organizations (CMOs), organizations that contract with an individual school or schools to deliver management services.
+Charter applicants can take many forms as provided under state law such as groups of parents or charter school management organizations.
+Charter management organizations (CMOs) are organizations that contract with an individual school or schools to deliver management services.
 These services typically include curriculum development, assessment design, professional development, systems implementation, back-office services, teacher recruitment, facility services, and efforts to ensure subject matter competence.
 KIPP, BASIS, and Uncommon Schools are examples of CMOs.
-While larger CMOs have often served as a national face of the movement most charter schools are independent or in very small networks entirely within their state.
+The larger CMOs are often the national face of the movement, pushing for more charter schools and laws favorable to charter schools.
+Nevertheless, most charter schools are independent or in very small networks entirely within their state.

 There is a wide array of charter school types.
 Charter schools may be specialized, either as to their programmatic focus (such as a STEM academy) or students served (prior drop-outs), though many simply serve mainstream populations with a distinct academic approach.
 There are charter schools in all sorts of settings – rural, urban, and suburban – and even online charter schools providing distance-learning opportunities.
 Some charter schools operate as neighborhood schools, having “turned-around” or “converted” traditional district schools.
 Charter-district collaboration, which usually takes the form of a charter school within a traditional school in the same building, has become more prevalent.
 These collaborations create a relationship by which charter schools and traditional school districts can learn from each other.